cookie2/Final_Project_Programming/README.md

 # 0. Check if you have installed python3.
-If not, installed it.
+If not, install it.

 # 1. Make sure you have installed all the packages.
 ## Which package you should install, please refer to "requirements.txt".